robinsk/zym/README.txt

 Thank you for downloading Zym.
 The files in this archive are released under the Zym license.
 See LICENSE.txt in this directory for a copy of the license.
-Please see NEWS.txt in this directory for a high-level list of changes in this release.

 New Zym releases are made available on a regular basis, when improvements and bugfixes are made.
-Please visit the website http://framework.zend.com for more information.
-To be notified of new releases, please subscribe to the fw-announce mailing list by sending a blank message to fw-announce-subscribe@lists.zend.com.
+Please visit the website http://zym-project.com for more information.
+To be notified of new releases, monitor the Zym mailinglist.

 DOCUMENTATION